yahya-mohammed07/Kraken/README.md

 * copy the **`library`** folder from the unzipped archive, to a folder that your compiler searches for headers.

-* in Windows for the MinGW g++ compiler you might have a folder such as
+* for the MinGW g++ compiler you might have a folder such as
   > C:\installed\mingw\nuwen\MinGW **(version)**\include
 * just paste the `library` folder inside, then rename `library` into `Kraken`. you're done!

-* and in Windows for the Visual C++ compiler you might have a folder such as
+* for the Visual C++ compiler you might have a folder such as
   > C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Tools\MSVC\ **(version)** \include
 * just paste the `library` folder inside, then rename `library` into `Kraken`. you're done!